 Leveraging the System To Define Recruitment Process

 Applicant Tracking Systems come up with the goal to free up a recruiter’s time to spend with candidates.
-Recruiters should focus on building a quality workforce for searching top talents.
+Recruiters should focus on building a quality workforce to search top talents.
 Applicant tracking systems allow HR professionals to focus on that and not the administration often associated with the hiring process.
-It can Optimize candidate’s resume, focusing on keywords in the ATS to leveraging the system to define recruitment process are the steps to find top talents.
+It can Optimize the candidate’s resume, focusing on keywords in the ATS to leveraging the system to define recruitment process are the steps to find top talents.

 Some Case Studies

 BRUSCH supports all types of companies worldwide to find and establish flexible sourcing decisions, to overcome a temporary gap of searching personnel and to decrease costs.
 Depending on the recruitment needs of the company, Brusch introduced their project requests to Ropardo based ATS.
 And there, they designed an easy-to-use, web-based application to respond to all recruiting needs.
 The application allows tracking of all the recruiting process and activities, but it’s not only limited to managing resumes, candidates, employees and external vendors, as well as customer requests.

 Dreamclinic is a Seattle-based wellness company.
 With the help of Recruiterbox’s intuitive UI and the ease of assigning workflows, Dreamclinic found it really easy to use by consolidating all their hiring activity under one central platform.
 Recruiterbox’s ATS have reduced hiring time, and are making higher-quality hires.
 There’s increased transparency as the HR or hiring managers and interviewers are all on the same space regarding candidate communication.
 With the ability to keep record archives of candidates, Recruiterbox has a better way of keeping in touch with candidates about future opportunities.